pomerium/pomerium/docs/docs/topics/device-identity.md

 # Device Identity

-One of the core components of a zero-trust security model device identity, whereby a device's identity and state can be authenticated and factored into access control decisions.
-This topic page covers the concept of device identity and how it applies to the zero-trust model.
+One of the core components of the zero-trust security model is **device identity**, which is the ability for a device to have a unique, unclonable identity string that can be authenticated and factored into access control decisions.
+This topic page covers the concept of device identity, and how it applies to the zero-trust model.

 ## Why Device Identity Is Important

 The history of IT security has, until recently, mostly focused on user identity verification.
 In this model, access to a service is granted only after verifying a user's identity and authorization to that service.
 This was usually sufficient in scenarios where the user's access was physically limited to trusted devices in trusted physical and network spaces; a PC sitting in an office in the company headquarters on a local network, for example.

-Device identity is becoming more widely discussed as more products begin to use or require it.
+Hardware-backed device identity is becoming more widely discussed as more products begin to implement or require it across all tech industries.
 For example, Windows 11 generated a lot of news by [requiring TPM 2.0][win11-reqs], and Apple is taking steps to [eliminate passwords][apple-passkeys]:

 | ![Verge Article Header and Apple Video Page](./img/verge-apple.png) |
 |:--|